Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] Describe BFC (Block Formatting Context) and how it works.
   - **Explanation:**
+    tool in css to manage layout stability helps direct how floats will interact in the page or using diplay: block;
   - **Use:**
   - **Example:**
   - **Source:**